 This paper describes the details of Computer Training for Visually Impaired (CTVI) Automation Tool.
 The CTVI enables visually impaired students to take some teaching courses followed some training exercises on the computers to test their knowledge at Enable India.
 Since process of correcting the exercises is currently done manually by trainers, it is an exhaustive and time consuming task.
 The Automation Tool we present here automates this process.
 Its main purpose is to make the training program more productive, efficient and accurate.

 By automating the training process, the tool also aims to make evaluation process easier, faster and more secure.
-From an admin or a trainer’s perspective, the tool purposes to reduce the burden of controlling, correcting and pursuing the testing process.
+From an admin or a trainer’s perspective, the tool aims to reduce the burden of controlling, correcting and pursuing the testing process.
 Also, the tool allows creating tests in different modules of instructions (such as editing, word, excel) and in different types (e.g., objective, descriptive or action-based), adding questions to question bank, designing specific question papers to perform examination by both giving question specific assistance to help finish their tests and correcting the exercises when the student fails to handle a question.

 1.1.2 Scope of the System

 The CTVI Automation Tool is implemented for two kinds of users: vision-impaired students and CTVI trainers (or admins).
-Those students who are capable of using a computer with the help of Braille-based tools are the primary users of Automation tool.
+Those students who are capable of using a computer with the help of Braille-based tools are the primary users of the automation tool.
 These users require no other additional computer experience.

 The CTVI administrators are the main beneficiaries of the Automation Tool.
 The tool performs all the tasks the trainers perform manually today.
-What admins are required to do is just login to system and use the tool and benefit from the facilities of the tool.
-The tool will be designed such that all the user related properties will be accessible by any user and she will require minimum knowledge when using the tool.
+What admins are required to do is just to login to the system and use the tool and benefit from the facilities of the tool.
+The tool will be designed such that all the user related properties will be accessible by any user and (s)he will require minimum knowledge when using the tool.
 Through this, users can receive more personalized services and obtain relevant information with relatively less effort and time.

 1.1.3 Objective and Success Criteria

 Security (or a secure platform) is one of the most important success criteria.
 Since users log in to system with their own accounts, secure maintenance of user-specific data is required.
 System reliability which means system services will function correctly is also an important success criterion.
 If a system is unreliable, it is difficult to ensure system safety or security also.
 Another important success criterion is scalability which means system should cope with new demands by adding new resources.
-This can be handled through careful design and implementation of Automation Tool.
+This can be handled through careful design and implementation of the Automation Tool.

 1.1.4 Assumptions and Constraints Constraints include the following: